IpastorSan/beacon-proxy-smart-contracts/README.md

-# Simultaneaoud Upgrades using Beacon Proxy Pattern
+# Simultaneaous Upgrades using Beacon Proxy Pattern

 This is the companion repo for the article [Is it possible to create upgradeable Minimal Proxy Clone contracts?](https://blog.ignaciopastorsanchez.com/upgradeable-beacon-proxy)